 - 1. Cumulative GPA of 2.0 or better must be maintained, with a final grade of "C" or above in each required curriculum course. - 2.
 Clinical evaluations must show safe and acceptable nursing practice. - 3.
-All nursing courses for the Diploma in Practical Nursing must be completed within four consecutive semesters from the date the student begins the first clinical nursing course.
-All nursing courses for the Associate Degree in Nursing must be completed within seven consecutive semesters from the date the student begins the first clinical nursing course.
-Licensed Practical Nurses seeking an Associate Degree in Nursing must complete all ADN nursing courses within six consecutive semesters of the beginning of NUR 203 or the first clinical course if NUR 201 is not required. - 4.
-All financial obligations to the college must be satisfied. - 5.
-An Application for Graduation form must be completed and submitted in HS 109 for processing. - 6.
-A minimum of 25% of the program coursework must have been earned at Midlands Technical College.

-7. A minimum of 50% of all clinical work must be completed via hands-on patient care experience.
+All financial obligations to the college must be satisfied. - 4.
+An Application for Graduation form must be completed and submitted online for processing. - 5.
+A minimum of 25% of the program coursework must have been earned at Midlands Technical College. - 6.
+A minimum of 50% of all clinical work must be completed via hands-on patient care experience.